 Forget monochrome, sweetheart—you deserve a rainbow!
 Include oranges, clementines, carrots, roasted red peppers, green olives, fresh herbs, edamame, non-dairy cheeses, berries, kalamata olives, and various nuts and seeds on your board.
 The more colorful your holiday appetizers are, the better!

 2. Mix indulgent with light and healthy.

 Healthy holiday appetizers shouldn’t make you feel like you need a nap.
 So, instead of traditional salty, inflammatory meats and cheeses, opt for animal-free nut cheeses, hummus and other dippable delicacies.
 Add a mix of steamed, raw and roasted veggies like carrots, green beans, broccoli, peppers and Brussels sprouts.
 Bring in some sweetness with fresh and dried fruits (just watch out for added sweeteners and preservatives) such as berries, grapes, persimmon, oranges and apples.
 Top it all off with some whole grain crackers (or try these—made with the leftover pulp from homemade almond milk) for a savory crunch!

 3. Include plants in unexpected ways.

 Just like smoothies and sauces, dips are a great way to pack a whole lotta veggies into a small, delicious package.
-Try pairing today’s plant-powered vegan cheese ball and olive tapenade with this Spinach Artichoke Dip (made with 16 oz of spinach!) and this Mesquite Red Bell Pepper Dip (a yummy way to get your vitamin C!).
+Try pairing today’s plant-powered vegan cheese ball and olive tapenade with this Spinach Artichoke Dip (made with 16 oz of spinach!).
 Keeping the snack board and dips light and full of flavor will help you stay energized all season long.